mendelsshop/simple_file_logger/README.md

 A simple file logger for rust.

-The crate <a href="https://crates.io/crates/log">log</a> is required to use this package.
+The crate [log](https://crates.io/crates/log) is required to use this package.

 ```
 cargo add log